Serious road injuries in the Netherlands

 Updated

-In 2021, the number of serious road injuries in the Netherlands was estimated at 6,800.
-This is similar to the number in 2020, but lower than was to be expected considering the upward trend up to and including 2019: after years of increase, the number of serious road injuries in 2019 amounted to 6,900.
-That the numbers in 2020 and 2021 were lower than expected is probably also due to the COVID-19 social distancing measures, which resulted in less traffic.
+In 2022, the number of serious road injuries in the Netherlands was estimated at 8,300.
+That number is about 1,500 (over 20%) higher than the 2021 number and also slightly higher than was to be expected considering the upward trend through 2019.
+In 2020 and 2021, the number of serious road injuries was lower than expected, partly due to the COVID-19 social distancing measures, which meant less traffic on the roads.

-In the Netherlands, serious road injuries are defined as persons admitted to hospital for road injuries with a maximum severity of 3 or more on the medical injury scale AIS (MAIS3+) [i] , and that have not died within 30 days after the crash.
-The international definition is similar to the Dutch one.
-The estimate of the number of serious road injuries in the Netherlands is based on a combination of police crash registration (BRON) and hospital patient registration (LBZ).
+In the Netherlands, serious road injuries are defined as persons admitted to hospital for road injuries with a maximum severity of 3 or more on the medical injury scale AIS (MAIS3+) [i].
+The estimate of the number of serious road injuries in the Netherlands is based on a combination of the national road crash registration (BRON) and the national hospital discharge register (LBZ).

-The number of serious road injuries in 2021 represents 20,500 years lived with disability (YLD).
-More than seven out of ten (71%) seriously injured road users are cyclists.
+The number of serious road injuries in 2022 represents 22,500 years lived with disability (YLD).
+Seven out of ten (70%) seriously injured road users are cyclists.
 A large majority of them were injured in a crash that did not involve a motor vehicle.
-More than half of the seriously injured road users were aged 60 or over, while one in six (17%) was aged 80 or over.
+In 2022, almost six out of ten seriously injured road users were aged 60 or over, while one in six (16%) was aged 80 or over.

-[i] Up to and including 2020, road injuries with an injury severity of MAIS2 were also included in the definition of serious road injuries.
+[i] Through 2020, road injuries with an injury severity of MAIS2 were also included in the definition of serious road injuries.

-In the Netherlands, serious road injuries are defined as persons admitted to hospital for road injuries with a maximum severity of 3 or more on the medical injury scale AIS (MAIS3+), for the complete definition, see the question What is the official definition of a serious road injury?).
-Up to and including 2020, hospitalised road injuries with a moderate injury severity (MAIS2) were also included in the number of serious road injuries.
-The MAIS2 injury group amounted to 15,900 casualties in 2021, which is higher than the 2020 number.
-This continues the upward trend, observed up to and including 2019 [1] [2].
+In the Netherlands, serious road injuries are defined as persons admitted to hospital for road injuries with a maximum severity of 3 or more on the medical injury scale AIS (MAIS3+; for the complete definition, see the question What is the official definition of a serious road injury?).
+Through 2020, hospitalised road injuries with a moderate injury severity (MAIS2) were also included in the number of serious road injuries.
+The MAIS2 injury group amounted to 19,400 casualties in 2022, again more than 20% higher than the 2021 number, and a higher number than was to be expected considering the trend through 2019 [1] [2].

 Other sources also mention road injuries with an injury severity that could be considered serious, but for which different definitions are used.
-According to these sources, in 2021, 66,000 road injuries with an injury severity of MAIS2 or higher paid a visit to an accident & emergency (A&E) department [3] and 13,795 road injuries were acute clinical A&E admissions [4].
+According to these sources, in 2022, 80,000 road injuries with an injury severity of MAIS2 or higher paid a visit to an accident & emergency (A&E) department [3] and 15,765 road injuries were acute clinical A&E admissions of which 2,304 had multiple injuries [4].
+Most of the 8,300 serious and 19,400 moderate road injuries are part of these two major groups of A&E injuries.

 What is the official definition of a serious road injury?

-In the Netherlands, serious road injuries are defined as casualties admitted to hospital with serious injuries due to a road crash, not having died within 30 days after the crash [1] [2] [5].
+In the Netherlands, serious road injuries are defined as casualties admitted to hospital with serious injuries due to a road crash, not having died within 30 days after the crash [1] [5] [6] [7].
 A road crash is internationally defined as a crash on a public road, in which at least one moving vehicle is involved.
-To express the severity of the injury, the Maximum Abbreviated Injury Score (MAIS) which extends from 1 (slight injury) to 6 (maximum injury) [6] [7] is used.
+The injury severity of the casualty, expressed as the Maximum Abbreviated Injury Score (MAIS) which ranges from 1 (slight injury) to 6 (maximum injury severity) [8] [9], must at least be MAIS3 [1] [5] [6] [7].
 MAIS is an international standard to indicate the severity of an injury.
-This score can be derived from the various injuries coded for a patient.
-The injury severity of the casualty must be MAIS3 [1] [5] or higher to count as a severe injury.
+This score can be derived from the patient’s various injuries.
 Examples of MAIS3 injuries are skull base fractures, hip or femur shaft fractures, or wrist or ankle amputations.

-Up to 2010, the term ‘in-patients’ was used in the Netherlands [9].
-This term was abandoned as not all of them proved to have been hospitalised or seriously injured.
+Up to 2010, the term ‘in-patients’ was used in the Netherlands [10].
+This term was abandoned because not all of the hospitalised patients were found to be seriously injured and a significant number of them were found to have been hospitalised for observation only.

 How is the number of serious road injuries determined in the Netherlands?